jenetics/jenetics/README.md

 - Variable name for arrays or collections are plural.
 - All helper classes which only contains static methods are lower-case.
 This  indicates that the given class can not be used as type, because no instance can be created.

+## Release notes

+### 1.6.0

+* Preparation work for removing the dependency to the JScience library.
+    ** Add Double/Integer Gene/Chromosome as a replacement for Float64/Integer64 Gene/Chromosome.
+    ** Add JAXB XML serialization as a replacement of the Javolution XML marshalling.

 ## License

 The library is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).